stephen-ics/haskell/README.md

 ```haskell
     fmap :: Functor f => (a -> b) -> f a -> f b
 ```
-- This checks if the f class completes the functor class type, it has two arguments a function that takes in type 'a' and evaluates to type 'b' and a type 'a' wrapped in the type 'f', ultimating evaluating to a 'b' type value wrapped in the 'f' type
+- This checks if the f class completes the functor class type, it has two arguments a function that takes in type 'a' and evaluates to type 'b' and a type 'a' wrapped in the type 'f', ultimately evaluating to a 'b' type value wrapped in the 'f' type
 ## Operators
-- In Haskell, infix operators are simply functions and quite often are used in place of alphanumerica names when the function involved combine in common ways are subject to algebraic laws
+- In Haskell, infix operators are simply functions and quite often are used in place of alphanumerical names when the function involved combine in common ways are subject to algebraic laws
 - Use the keyword infix[associativity] precedence operator to define an infix operator
-- The associativity is the default order in which evaluation occurs when precendence is equal
+- The associativity is the default order in which evaluation occurs when precedence is equal
 ```haskell
     infixl 6 + --defines the + operator to have a precedence of 6 and be left associative
     infixl 6 -